 Find a mentor for yourself and your kid(s).
 My son needed a male figure.
-Thinking I can do it all on my own was not only naive, but irresponsible.
-Find a couple at church or in your family.
+Thinking I can do it all on my own was naive.
+Find a mentor perhaps a couple at church or in your family.
 People who you know will be a good influence on you and your kid.

 It might seem scary to realize you are the only one responsible for your situation.
-For me I was full of self-sabotaging and self-harming, the pain to know it was all on me and nobody else to blame.
-However there is power in knowing that you have full responsibility for your situation.
+For me It was a time of guilt, and self-harming, the pain to know it was all on me and nobody else to blame.
+However, there is power in knowing that you have full responsibility for your situation.
 If you got yourself into a situation, then you have the full potential to get out of it.
 Use it to empower yourself knowing the power is within!

 Apologize and Heal

 Apologizing to my son and letting him know mom made a mistake created an unbreakable bond between us.
 Be genuine with your apology.
 I viewed this as a weakness as a mom, because as parents we are supposed to have it all figured out, right?
 Not!!!

 Schedule dates with your kid.
 Just the two of you.
 One of our favorites is a trip to the library and cooking a meal together.
 Not only does it help you bond, but teaches him skills he will later use in life.
 Another one is playing a “Would You Rather” card game, and end up arguing about each other’s opinions.

 Accept your child for who he is

 Figure out what things make your kid feel loved, not what your idea of loving your kid is, but what makes him or her feel loved and understood.